 Synopsis: This resource includes workshop materials (PowerPoint slides and handouts) designed to facilitate discussion with groups of students who may or may not be interested in teaching themselves, in a variety of contexts.

-Use these workshop materials in the context of a drop-in interactive presentation in a major or non-major course, a student club meeting, a professional development seminar, or a recruitment event.
+Use these materials during an interactive presentation such as an information session about careers, in a major or non-major course, a student club meeting, or a recruitment event.

-Use these workshop materials in the context of a drop-in interactive presentation in a major or non-major course, a student club meeting, a professional development seminar, or a recruitment event.
-Similar to the Faculty Myth Busters, this interactive presentation elicits and confronts potential misperceptions about salary, retirement, and job satisfaction for teachers in comparison with private sector positions for the same majors.
-Short (15 minute) and long (30 minute) versions are available, and both presentations cover the facts and data presented in this toolkit.
+Use these materials during an information session about careers, a major or non-major course, a student club meeting, or a recruitment event.
+Similar to the Faculty presentation: Teaching, The Best Kept Secret!, this interactive presentation encourages participants to dig into data about teaching careers such as well-being, salary, retirement, and day-to-day satisfaction in comparison with other jobs you can get with the same degree.
+Short (15 minute) and long (30 minute) versions are available, and both presentations cover key facts and data.

 Additional points and background information can be found within the downloadable PowerPoint slides in the notes section of each slide.

-The materials were constructed with the intent to help students to:
+The materials were constructed with the intent to help students: